Mr-Smyth/circles/docs/Testing.md

     and vice versa, Instead they just gained Steve, because Steve had one common parent.

-** ***Update : The above test will mostly be redundant as some adding siblings functionality now exists in the edit parents function.
+** ***Update : The above test will mostly be redundant as some adding siblings functionality now exists in the assign parents function.
 This was to make the whole building process faster. ie: if i add my father, and he has children, then those children can become my siblings.
 However the functionality will remain in place to protect against incorrect siblings of siblings being added***

+*** ***Update II: Removed the siblings being added at the assign parents stage, as it slowed the assign parents stage noticably.  my attempts to reduce the workload, and increase the automated process of adding to a family circle seemed to be skewing the logical flow of the site.
+It was slowing the Assign parents functionality just to add all the siblings and as a result rendered the siblings functionality largely redundant.
+Sibling functionality should be kept in the Siblings page, so therefore apart from the children section, Assign Siblings is now the only page where you can effectively add, or remove siblings***

 * :hammer: TEST:
     * I linked person(A) to 2 siblings.
 Then linked another person(B) to 2 siblings.
 I then